MiraBellierr/jasmine-revolt/README.md

 # Jasmine

-Jasmine is a Revolt bot written in Javascript developed by Mirabellier just for fun. 🍄<br>Containing over 100+ commands from different categories (soon). 🌼
+Jasmine is a Revolt bot written in Typescript developed by Mirabellier just for fun. 🍄<br>Containing over 100+ commands from different categories (soon). 🌼

 ## ❤️ About